Lokta paper

-Lokta paper, also known as Nepali kagaj or Nepali paper, is a wildcrafted, handmade artisan paper indigenous to Nepal.
+Lokta paper, also known as Nepali kagaj or Nepali paper, and by the misnomer rice paper, is a wildcrafted, handmade artisan paper indigenous to Nepal.
 It is made from the bark of two of the species of the shrub Daphne.
 The paper was used historically in Nepal for religious scriptures and government documents.
 In modern day, the paper is used to make notebooks, religious scriptures, arts, painting canvas and for some of the government documents.

 Overview

-Nepalese handmade lokta paper is made from the fibrous inner bark of high elevation evergreen shrubs primarily from two species of Daphne (plant) (Greek: meaning "Laurel"): Daphne bholua and Daphne papyracea, known collectively and vernacularly as lokta bushes.
+Nepalese handmade lokta paper is made from the fibrous inner bark (phloem) of two species of mid- to high-elevation evergreen shrubs belonging to the Thymelaeaceae family: Daphne bholua and Daphne papyracea.
+Like the paper made from them, both bushes are also vernacularly called "lokta".

 Lokta bushes proliferate in open clusters or colonies on the southern slopes of Nepal's Himalayan forests between 1,600 and 4,000 m (c.5,250–13,000 ft).

 Historically the handcrafting of lokta paper occurred in the rural areas of Nepal, most notably in the Baglung District.
 Today raw lokta paper is produced in more than 22 districts in Nepal, but finished lokta paper products are produced only in Kathmandu Valley and Janakpur.

 Lokta paper's durability and resistance to tearing, humidity, insects and mildew have traditionally made lokta paper the preferred choice for the recording of official government records (see photo on right) and sacred religious texts.